endy-see/01MyPigEarTagTrain/README.md

 ### 1.7 Static Method: convert distance to score

-Convert the distance of two cow head features to score in [0,100]
+Convert the distance of two cow head features to score in [0,100], the higher the similar.

 ```python
 score = CowRecognizer.convert2Score(distance, thredhold=1.0)